Let me start by saying something very important, just incase some people decide not to read the whole post.

 It’s tiring: You don’t get much time off as a breastfeeding Mum.
 When I was feeding Beth, my partner and most of my friends were away at University and so until I went back to work, I didn’t have many occasions to need/want to leave her.
 We lived alone and so once clean and tidy, my home stayed that way and I suppose I didn’t really have any hobbies other than homemaking.
 I only had Beth and didn’t really have anything else that I needed to do other than play with and feed her.
 Those days are gone.

-Now I’m a mother of two, I have lots of friends and hobbies, a Husband that I’d really like to spend some time with, a career that I care about and a house that seems to have a life of it’s own and a desire to drive me to an early grave.
+Now I’m a mother of two, I have lots of friends and hobbies, a Husband that I’d really like to spend some time with, a teenage daughter who deserves as much attention as her sibling, a career that I care about and a house that seems to have a life of it’s own and a desire to drive me to an early grave.
 My formula feeding friends are able to accept help with childcare so that they can enjoy date nights, quality time with other children, get the house tidy or even…..sleep!!

 *I honestly think this is the most inconvenient aspect of breastfeeding and from what I’ve heard, it’s the reason why many people end their breastfeeding journey.
 Some parents manage to combi-feed and that’s fantastic but for example Dottie only just accepted a bottle from Phill when she was 5 months old!
 That’s a long time.
 For me it was worth it and I’d do it all again in a heartbeat, but perhaps that’s because I know how much I’ll miss it when it’s all over.
 I suppose you just have to get your head round it and know that you won’t be the milk machine forever.
 In the grand scheme of things 5 months isn’t really that long*